-- Students entering the program are strongly encouraged to have completed a secondary school senior-level mathematics course in good standing. - Students transferring into the program from another university or community college will have their transcript assessed by the Office of the Registrar for course credit transfer.
-Students transferring into the program from another department or program should consult with the associate director of the program to review their course of study. - Students who have completed 14.0 credits are encouraged to review their course selection to ensure that all program requirements are met.
-Please see the Program website for course planning sheets.
+- Students entering the program are required to have completed a secondary school senior-level mathematics course in good standing. - Students transferring into the program from another university or community college will have their transcript assessed by the Office of the Registrar for course credit transfer.
+Students transferring into the program from another department or program should consult with the associate director of the program to review their course of study.

-• For the Postgraduate Certificates in Human Resource Management and in Marketing & Entrepreneurship, see p.
-423.
+- Students who have completed 14.0 credits are encouraged to review their course selection to ensure that all program requirements are met.
+Please see the Program website for course planning sheets. - For the Option in Marketing, see p.
+411. - For the Postgraduate Certificates in Human Resource Management and in Marketing & Entrepreneurship, see p.
+443.